kennygarreau/tintin/README.md

 Location:       Soul Asylum\, soul of a high priest<br>
 Other:          vorpal

+In-game, this is formatted with tabular spacing, markdown doesn't do a great job here :)

-You'll notice the un-escaped commas, which are difficult to deal with in a comma-separated file.
+You'll also notice the un-escaped commas, which are difficult to deal with in a comma-separated file.
 Right now it's a minor nuisance so I'll get around to optimizing in the future (see TODO).

 ### TODO:
 1. Group / room report